Cosmic Ly$\alpha$ Emission from Diffuse Gas: Results

+We also present the $\rho_{\rm Ly\alpha}$ from the \texttt{THESAN} simulation in Figure~\ref{fig6}, covering the redshift range $z=6$ to $z=5.5$.
+Compared to the \texttt{TNG} results, the $\rho_{\rm Ly\alpha}$ in \texttt{THESAN} is systematically lower by a factor of 2-3.
+We attribute this difference primarily to the distinct radiation treatment: \texttt{THESAN} self-consistently solves the radiative transfer equations, whereas \texttt{THG} adopts a spatially uniform, tabulated UV background.
+This more accurate modeling of the local radiation field in \texttt{THESAN} probably leads to lower ionization rates in certain regions where the ionization was overionized in the \texttt{TNG} and consequently reduced the Ly$\alpha$ emission.

 We estimate the observed upper limits of the IGM $\rho_{\rm Ly\alpha}$ by subtracting the integrated galaxy $\rho_{\rm Ly\alpha}$ from the total $\rho_{\rm Ly\alpha}$ values provided by \cite{2017Wold} and \cite{2019Chiang}.
-Although the total $\rho_{\rm Ly\alpha}$ values fall within the range of predictions for integrated galaxy contributions, we can establish upper limits by subtracting the lower bounds of the integrated galaxy terms.
-The right panel of Figure~\ref{lya_results} displays these IGM upper limits and our diffuse $\rho_{\rm Ly\alpha}$ from TNG100-1.
-At $z = 0.3$, our diffuse $\rho_{\rm Ly\alpha}$ is 65 times smaller than the upper limit, and at $z = 1$, it is 120 times smaller than the upper limit.
+Although the total $\rho_{\rm Ly\alpha}$ luminosity density lies within the predicted range of integrated galaxy contributions, we adopt a conservative approach by subtracting the lower bounds of the galaxy terms, thereby establishing upper limits for the IGM component.
+Using this method, we find that the IGM upper limit at $z=0.3$ is $2.17 \times 10^{39}\, \rm erg/s/cMpc^{3}$, which is approximately 65 times higher than our calculation result.
+At $z=1$, the estimated upper limit is $2.97 \times 10^{40}\, \rm erg/s/cMpc^{3}$, which is 120 times larger than our result.
+In other words, current observations are nowhere near sensitive enough to detect the diffuse Ly$\alpha$ background directly; they only provide upper bounds that are orders of magnitude above the predicted signal.
+This strongly implies that direct detection of the cosmic diffuse Ly$\alpha$ emission is extremely challenging with present facilities, consistent with the fact that no unambiguous detection has been reported yet for truly diffuse Ly$\alpha$ (outside of the environments of bright quasars or galaxies).

-Due to the challenges posed by observational limits and the low surface brightness of the diffuse Ly$\alpha$ signal, direct detection proves to be challenging.
+Due to the challenges posed by observational limits and the low surface brightness of the diffuse Ly$\alpha$ signal, direct detection is challenging.
 However, our results suggest that Ly$\alpha$ emission density would enhance as $z$ increases.
-Thus, searching Ly$\alpha$ emission from diffuse gas at $z>3$ may improve the probability of detection.
+Thus, searching for Ly$\alpha$ emission from diffuse gas may improve the probability of detection in a high $z$ universe.